jeffr18/tidyDataAssignment/README.md

 * merges the data into a single data frame (see below),
 * issolates the mean and standard deviation columns (see below),
 * cleans up the column variable names (see below),
+* create a new data frame with the average each variable for each activity and each subject,
 * outputs a tidy data file called "tidy_data.txt"

 ## Raw Data Files